Church Hill in Jefferson County, Mississippi — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.

 Location.
 31° 42.946′ N, 91° 14.297′ W. Marker is in Church Hill, Mississippi, in Jefferson County.
 Marker is at the intersection of State Highway 535 and Church Hill Road, on the right when traveling north on State Highway 535.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Mount Locust (approx. 3½ miles away); a different marker also named Mount Locust (approx. 3½ miles away); Bullen Creek (was approx. 3.7 miles away but has been reported missing. ); Springfield (approx. 3.8 miles away); Loess Bluff (approx. 5.1 miles away); Emerald Mound (approx. 5.6 miles away); a different marker also named Emerald Mound (approx. 5.6 miles away); a different marker also named Emerald Mound (approx. 5.6 miles away).
+Mount Locust (approx. 3˝ miles away); a different marker also named Mount Locust (approx. 3˝ miles away); Springfield (approx. 3.8 miles away); Loess Bluff (approx. 5.1 miles away); Emerald Mound (approx. 5.6 miles away); a different marker Emerald Mound (approx. 5.6 miles away); a different marker also named Emerald Mound (approx. 5.6 miles away); One Mound Among Many (approx. 5.6 miles away).